Pointwise order of generalized Hofstadter functions G, H and beyond: Introduction

-This Coq development can be machine-checked again by any recent installation of Coq, see the joint \texttt{README} file (the authors used Coq version~8.16).
-The parts corresponding to Sections~\ref{s:poly} and~\ref{s:infini} involve real numbers and hence rely on some Coq standard libraries that declare four logical axioms, in particular the axiom of excluded middle.
-All the rest of the development (including Theorem~\ref{t:2}) have been formalized within Coq core logic, without any extra axioms, as may be checked via the command \texttt{Print Assumptions} on our theorems.
+The provided Rocq files can be machine-checked again by any recent installation of Rocq; see the joint \texttt{README} file in the repository~\cite{LetouzeyCoqDev}.
+Since Sections~\ref{s:poly} and~\ref{s:infini} of this article involve real numbers, their corresponding Rocq files rely on the Rocq library \texttt{Reals} and its four logical axioms, in particular the axiom of excluded middle.
+All the rest of the formalization, including our key Theorem~\ref{t:2}, has been performed within Rocq core logic, with no axiom.
+This fact can be checked via the Rocq command \texttt{Print Assumptions} on our theorems.